sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

   5. Edit the code of your query and add the annotation **@AnalyticsDetails.query.axis** to all properties except the two measures `FlightPrice` and `TotalOfBookings`.
 All fields beside the field `CustomerCountry` get the annotation **@AnalyticsDetails.query.axis: #ROWS**, whereas the field `CustomerCountry` gets the annotation **@AnalyticsDetails.query.axis: #COLUMN**.

-  6. We add a currency conversion to the field `FlightPrice` to be able to comparison all flight prices in a single currency.
+  6. You add a currency conversion to the field `FlightPrice` to be able to comparison all flight prices in a single currency.

         ```
               @Semantics.amount.currencyCode: 'CurrencyCode'